 - Organisation & planning

 - Commitment to specialty

-You can’t possibly think to prove or support all of these without ever working in the UK, but that doesn’t mean you can’t apply directly without having worked in the UK.
+Providing proof of all these without ever working in the UK can be difficult, but that doesn’t mean you can’t apply directly without having worked in the UK.

 So, the best time in your career to apply for IMT would be after working in the NHS as a non-training doctor for at least 6 months – 1 year.
 Keep in mind that this is not a hard and fast rule.

 Do it when you have ticked off a lot of the selection criteria and you feel ready that you have the total understanding about how the healthcare in the NHS works.
 Don’t feel pressurised into directly joining a training post without prior NHS exposure just because you feel you are lagging behind.